TBD54566975/technical-steering-committee/charters/tbdex-working-group.md

 #### Scope of Work:
 - Specification outlining types of messages and common traits in messages (structure, signature generation etc.) used by PFIs and Wallets to interact with each other to exchange value
 - Test vectors to achieve conformance across N implementations, if needed
+- Incorporate interoperability components that currently lives in [tbDEX Interop Profile Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/interop) into the protocol specificiation

-### 2. tbDEX Transport Specification
+### 2. tbDEX HTTP API Specification
 Description: Develop and maintain the [tbDEX HTTP API Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/http-api)

 #### Scope of Work:
-- Develop and maintain the [tbDEX HTTP API Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/http-api), and additional transports in the future, outlining how to use various transports to send and receive tbDEX messages.
+- Develop and maintain the [tbDEX HTTP API Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/http-api) outlining how to use various transports to send and receive tbDEX messages

-### 3. tbDEX Interoperability Specification
-Description: Develop and maintain the [tbDEX Interop Profile Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/interop)

-#### Scope of Work:
-- Develop and maintain the [tbDEX Interop Profile Specification](https://github.com/TBD54566975/tbdex/tree/main/specs/interop) outlining which sets of interoperability profiles tbDEX supports at 1) tbDEX messaging layer, 2) credential / VC exchange layer

-### 4. tbDEX SDKs
+### 3. tbDEX SDKs
-Description: Develop and maintain SDK implementations that conform to the tbDEX protocol and transport specifications.
+Description: Develop and maintain SDK implementations that conform to the tbDEX protocol and transport specifications

 #### Scope of Work:
 - SDKs in [Typescript](https://github.com/TBD54566975/tbdex-js), [Kotlin](https://github.com/TBD54566975/tbdex-kt), [Swift](https://github.com/TBD54566975/tbdex-swift), [Dart](https://github.com/TBD54566975/tbdex-dart), [Go](https://github.com/TBD54566975/tbdex-go), and [Rust](https://github.com/TBD54566975/tbdex-rs)